BirdLifeInternational/track2kba/README.md

 <img src="man/figures/repAssess_output_BrownPelicans.png" width="100%" height="10%" />

 Using the individual space use estimates, we can now calculate where individuals overlap in space.
-THen, by including the representativness value, we can estimate the proportion of the larger population using a given area.
+Then, by including the representativeness value, we can estimate the proportion of the larger population using a given area.
 Or if we have population size estimates, we can also include this value to output a number of individuals aggregating in a given space.

 ``` r
 KBAs <- findKBA(